 Object Description NO Indicate port 1 to port 10.
 PVID Set the port VLAN ID that will be assigned to untagged traffic on a given port.
 This feature is useful for accommodating devices that you want to participate in the VLAN but that don't support tagging.
-The switch each port allows user to set one VLAN ID, the range is 1~255, default
+The switch each port allows user to set one VLAN ID, the range is $1\sim$ 255, default VLAN ID is 1.

-VI AN ID :- 4

-VLAN ID is 1.

-The VLAN ID must as same as the VLAN ID that the port belong to VLAN group,
+The VLAN ID must as same as the VLAN ID that the port belong to VLAN group

 or the untagged traffic will be dropped.

 Ingress Filtering 1 Ingress filtering lets frames belonging to a specific VLAN to be forwarded if the

 port belongs to that VLAN.

 Enable: Forward only packets with VID matching this port's configured VID.

 Disable: Disable Ingress filter function.

 Drop untagged frame.

-lu Elitaria a O Disable: Acceptable all Packet.
+In ano ao Filtonin a O Disable: Acceptable all Packet.

 Ingress Filtering 2 Enable: Only packet with match VLAN ID can be permission to go through the

 port.

-Apply button Press the button to save configurations.
+Press the button to save configurations.